Length is shorter than shoulder length, but no longer than the knee. blush:

 Pink or scarlet cheeks. short hair:

-Hair no longer than shoulder length. school uniform:
+Hair no longer than shoulder length. wide image:

 In the majority of elementary schools, students are not required to wear a uniform to school.
 Where uniforms are required, many boys wear white shirts, short pants, and caps.
 Young boys often dress more formally in their class pictures than they do other days of the school year.
 Girls' uniforms might include a gray pleated skirt and white blouse.
 Occasionally the sailor outfit is used for girls.
 The uniform codes may vary by season to work with the environment and occasion.
 It is common for both boys and girls to wear brightly colored caps to prevent traffic accidents.
 Also, it is normal for uniforms to be worn outside of school areas.
 This is going out of fashion and many students are wearing casual dress.